angshujha/Avishkaar/README.md

-# 🌐 Secure Patient-Centric Electronic Health Record (EHR) System
+# 🌐 MedVault – Patient-Centric Electronic Health Record (EHR) System

-A modern, cloud-based EHR platform where **patients own their data**, doctors receive **secure temporary access**, and **prescriptions are auto-parsed** using AI/OCR.
-Includes an emergency mode, smart chatbot, and a patient-controlled medical vault.
+MedVault solves the problem of disorganized and inaccessible health records by empowering patients to centrally *manage*, *organize*, and *securely share* their medical data.
+The system includes an automated *prescription parser* that extracts and structures prescription details, provides *temporary access privileges* for healthcare providers, integrates *emergency response features*, offers *intelligent assistance*, and enables streamlined *QR/OTP-based sharing* for seamless and controlled access.

 ---